Shrek: (tearing out page, chuckling) Like that's ever gonna happen. What a load of... (cue toilet flushing)

 - Fractured Fairy Tale: A definitive example, and proud of it.

-- French Jerk/Just a Stupid Accent: Although in most retellings, Robin Hood is an English Saxon fighting the tyranny of French-descended Normans; in Shrek he inexplicably has a French accent.
+- French Jerk: Although in most retellings, Robin Hood is an English Saxon fighting the tyranny of French-descended Normans; in Shrek he inexplicably has a French accent.
 And is a jerk to boot.

 - Getting Crap Past the Radar: